HHVM and Hack Documentation

 - Compound statements, labeled statements, expression statements, selection statements, iteration statements, jump statements, and other statements.

 - Defining and calling functions and methods, and anonymous functions (writing closures and lambdas).

-- Defining basic classes, member visiblity, implementing interfaces, inheritance, using traits, and serialization.
+- Defining basic classes, member visiblity, implementing interfaces, inheritance, and using traits.

 - Generic types and functions, type parameters, type constraints, type arguments, and variance.

 - How async programming lets apps scale better and reduces blocking.

 - Declarative information that can be attached to various program entities, and retrieved at run-time via reflection.

 - A reusable and customizable UI system that automatically handles escaping and XSS protection.